cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-15-data-elated-roles-in-the-era-of-ai.md

 {% endhighlight %}

-The point: measurable signal, threshold, and response.
-When drift hits, you're ready to act.
+The point: measurable signal, threshold, and response, so that when drift hits (and will do), you're ready to act.

 ## LLMs Add a New Failure Mode (Non-Determinism)

 LLMs make capability cheap and behavior slippery.
-Sampling settings like `temperature` exist because outputs vary across runs, which means your system can become probabilistic even when your code isn't.
-Once integrated, new failure modes appear: prompt regressions, silent output changes, and cost spikes.
-Treat prompts like code: version them, test them, and track both quality and cost.
+Nondeterminism is baked into the architecture: sampling settings like `temperature` exist because outputs vary across runs, even with identical inputs.
+Your system becomes probabilistic even when your code isn't.

+Once integrated, new failure modes appear:

+- **Prompt regressions:** A small wording change can flip the output.
+- **Silent degradation:** The model changes under you (version updates, temperature drift), and you don't notice until users complain.
+- **Cost spikes:** Token counts explode because the model got chattier or a prompt was rewritten poorly.

+Here's what helps:

+1. **Version prompts like code.** Store them in Git (not a Notion doc).
+Track changes, review diffs, and tie versions to deployments.
+2. **Test prompts systematically.** Use a fixed eval set with known inputs and expected outputs.
+Measure pass rate, not vibes.
+3. **Monitor output distributions.** Track length, sentiment, keyword frequency, any signal that catches behavioral drift before it cascades.
+4. **Track cost per call.** Set alerts when average token counts spike.
+LLMs are elastic infrastructure; cost is a signal, not just a bill.

+The pattern is the same as classic ML: make behavior observable, drift detectable, and regressions catchable.
+The difference is that LLMs fail in new ways, silent, stochastic, and expensive.
+So you add new defenses: prompt tests, output monitoring, and cost tracking.

+That's ownership in the LLM era.

 ## Governance Is Part of the Job

 If your system influences people, money, or risk, governance shows up.

-The European Union’s AI Act mandates quality, transparency, human oversight, and safety obligations for high-risk AI systems[^4].
-Deployers are expected to monitor and log behavior, assign human oversight, and ensure input data relevance.[^5]
+The [European Union’s AI Act](https://en.wikipedia.org/wiki/Artificial_Intelligence_Act) mandates quality, transparency, human oversight, and safety obligations for high-risk AI systems.
-Compliance isn't bureaucracy—it's insurance: auditability, explainability of intent, and clarity when things go wrong.
+Deployers are expected to monitor and log behavior, assign human oversight, and ensure input data relevance.[^5] Compliance is insurance: auditability, explainability of intent, and clarity when things go wrong.

-Write assumptions down; that’s where most disasters hide.

 # Role Shifts To Expect

+Here's how I see data-related roles evolving in 2026:

-Analytics roles are becoming more decision-shaped.
+- **Analytics roles** are becoming more decision-shaped.
 Dashboards are cheap once data is available, so value moves to interpretation and “what should we do next?”
 If you can’t recommend action, you’re doing archaeology.

-Applied ML roles are becoming more end-to-end.
+- **Applied ML roles** are becoming more end-to-end.
 The center of gravity shifts from model building to operating the full loop: definition, deployment, monitoring, and iteration.
 Accountability becomes the differentiator.

-Research roles still exist, but they aren’t the default.
+- **Research roles** still exist, but they aren’t the default.
 Only a handful of organizations push the frontier; most companies are trying to turn capabilities into reliable products.
 That gap is widening, so pick your lane intentionally.

-# Pragmatic Plan
+# Career Advice

 Optimize for ownership.
 Pick one production system and own the loop: define the metric, ship the pipeline, add monitoring, write a runbook, and measure impact.
 Ownership is the fastest teacher.

 Learn “just enough engineering.”
 You don’t need to become a backend polyglot.
 You do need deployment basics, monitoring, versioning, and incident response.
 Knowing how work ships turns you from “the data person” into “the person who makes things happen.”

 Translate your work into business outcomes.
 Accuracy is interesting; outcomes are persuasive.
 Speak in revenue, cost, risk, retention, and customer experience.
 Then decision-makers stop seeing you as technical support, and start seeing you as a partner.

 # Summary

-In 2026, the people who struggle aren't the ones missing the newest tool.
+In 2026, the folks who struggle in data roles aren't the ones missing the newest tool.
 They're the ones who stop at analysis and hand off reality.
-They ship a model, deliver a slide deck, and say "my part is done."
-Reality laughs and shifts the distribution.
+They ship a model, deliver a slide deck, and say "I'm done."
+But reality laughs and shifts the distribution.

 The people who thrive do something simpler and rarer.
 They stay curious when systems get messy.
 They lean in when production contradicts the notebook.
 They care about outcomes, not artifacts.
-That's not data science fading—that's data science growing up.

-When models become easy, owning the system becomes the job.
-See you in the next one.
+When building models become easier, shifting towards complexity becomes the right move.
+And it's my belief that owning systems end to end is that move.

 # Footnotes

 [^1]: D. Sculley et al., [[_Hidden Technical Debt in Machine Learning Systems_](https://papers.neurips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf)] (NeurIPS 2015).
 [^2]: Aria Khademi et al., [_Model Monitoring and Robustness of In-Use ML Models: Quantifying Data Distribution Shifts Using Population Stability Index_](https://arxiv.org/abs/2302.00775) (arXiv 2023).
-[^3]: Wikipedia, [_List of publications in data science_](https://en.wikipedia.org/wiki/List_of_publications_in_data_science) (reference to large-scale ML practice).
-[^4]: Wikipedia, [_Artificial Intelligence Act_](https://en.wikipedia.org/wiki/Artificial_Intelligence_Act) (overview of high-risk AI governance).
 [^5]: Article 26, [_Obligations of Deployers of High-Risk AI Systems_](https://artificialintelligenceact.eu/article/26/) (AI Act detail).